carvel-dev/carvel/site/content/blog/terraform-carvel-provider.md

 ```

 See our [**Install** section](/) for alternative installation methods.

+If you do not have Terraform set up on your system, you can refer to the [installation page](https://learn.hashicorp.com/tutorials/terraform/install-cli) in the official docs for the same.

 We will be using the latest version of the Carvel provider available as of today.
 We declare this requirement in `main.tf`